 This is the approach to job description workflow that’s familiar to most hiring teams.
 It usually involves a few different word-processing programs, style guides, traditional communication tools, and places to store files.

 Basically, a hiring manager uses Microsoft Word, Google Docs, or email to create a draft job description.
-They refer to style guides stored somewhere like Google Drive or Dropbox for design advice and standard company text like the EEOC statement.
+They refer to style guides stored somewhere like Google Drive or Dropbox for design advice and standard company text like the diversity statement.
 They may also copy an older job description and use that as a template for the new job.

 After writing the draft job description, the hiring manager shares it with the recruiting team.
 There’s usually some back-and-forth between a recruiter and the hiring manager as they fine-tune the content.
 Typically, they do this via email, Google Docs, or a communication platform like Slack.